 Adoption – Tears of both Joy and Sorrow

-Today, we started the celebration of my youngest son’s 10th birthday!
 Our children’s birthdays are extra special around our house.
 There were way too many prayers, tears, and smiles bringing all three of our children into our family.
 Why is that?!
 Because adoption is a joyful yet sorrowful, an exciting yet scary time for everyone involved!

 I have permission from my son’s birthmom to share a little bit about our story.
 If you do not know us and our story, you may be wondering if maybe his birthmom is family for us to still have contact with her.
 Yeah, she is family…. but not blood family.
-We have just kept an open relationship with her for the sake of our son and because of the deepest admiration we have for her.
+We have just kept an open relationship with her for the sake of our son and because of the deepest admiration, we have for her.
 She gave US what no one else could.
 Our Ryan!

 Here is OUR Adoption Story

-With infertility rearing it’s ugly head in my husband and I’s life, we found ourselves trapped not knowing where to turn.
+With infertility rearing it’s ugly head in my husband and me’s life, we found ourselves trapped not knowing where to turn.
 We knew we wanted children but we aren’t rich.
 So adoption just seemed so far out of reach.
 Having a baby naturally was not an option and in case you didn’t know… babies don’t really fall from the sky like in the movie Dumbo!

 We had adopted our oldest son (who is now 14) but found ourselves wondering how in the world we could ever afford another adoption.